gelare71/Code2/README.md

-Related Paper: Cryptanalysis and Improvement of the SMEP-IoV Protocol: An Efficient and Secure Message Exchange Protocol for the IoV Paradigm
+Related Paper: Security Analysis and Enhancement of a Blockchain-Based Authentication Protocol for IoVs

-Authors:Gelare Oudi Ghadim, MohaAuthores: Gelare Oudi Ghadim, Parvin Rastegari, Mohammad Dakhilalian, and Faramarz Hendessi
+Authors:Gelare Oudi Ghadim, MohaAuthores: Gelare Oudi Ghadim, Parvin Rastegari, Mohammad Dakhilalian, Faramarz Hendessi and Willy Susilo

 The followings are necessary explanations:

-The file "proposedschem.pv" is the Proverif implementation of the proposed protocol under general assumptions, the file "proposedscheme(long_term_secret_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the long term secret, and the file "proposedschem.spthy" is the Tamarin implementation of the proposed protocol.
+The file "proposedschem.pv" is the Proverif implementation of the proposed protocol under general assumptions, the file "proposedscheme(long_term_secret_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the long term secret, the file "proposedscheme(ephemeral_secrets_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the ephemeral secrets and the file "proposedschem.spthy" is the Tamarin implementation of the proposed protocol.